cypress-io/cypress-workshop-ci/README.md

 Circle CI Orb | [circleci](./slides/circleci/README.md) | [circleci slides](https://cypress-workshop-ci.netlify.app/?p=circleci)
 Netlify Build plugin | [netlify-build](./slides/netlify-build/README.md) | [netlify build slides](https://cypress-workshop-ci.netlify.app/?p=netlify-build)

+## Self-paced workshop

+This workshop should have all the content necessary to learn how to run Cypress on continuous integration service.
+Use the example application and follow the written steps above.
+I suggest starting with the introduction and then picking one of the topics matching your situation.
+If you get stuck, or something is unclear, do not hesitate to open a GitHub issue in this repository to improve this workshop.

 ## Content index

 1. Introduction [slides](https://cypress-workshop-ci.netlify.app/?p=intro)